 Although we usually just have one big "why" for learning photography - for many of us that is for capturing memories - there are loads of side benefits to learning your craft too.
 So, when you start to feel discouraged, remember all the reasons why you are doing this to help keep yourself motivated and feeling positive!

 Ready to get started?
-Just click on the image below and sign up for the FREE seven day email course for new to intermediate photographers and get your first lesson within the hour!
+Just click on the image below and sign up for the FREE beginners photography course and get your first lesson within the hour!